outlandishideas/wp-api-response-modify/README.md

 ## Author & License

-`wp-api-response-modifier` was created by [Outlandish](https://twitter.com/outlandish) and is released under the MIT license.
+`wp-api-response-modify` was created by [Outlandish](https://twitter.com/outlandish) and is released under the MIT license.